jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

-### Feb 9th 2021 - can use either Kraken (US) or Binance (Non-US) and has been tested on DOGE/BTC
+### Feb 9th 2021 - use either Kraken (US) or Binance (Non-US) tested on DOGE/BTC (Kraken & Binance), DOGT/GBP (Binance)

 The idea is to buy crypto using a Twitter trigger and sell after a user specified time / price / % gain e.g. when Elon musk tweets about Dogecoin

-Markets, particularly small market cap altcoins are heavily influenced by individuals with large following 'hyping' up a cryptocurrency, essentially crypto pump and dumps.
-We can capitalize on this opportunity by being one of the first to exectue trades when listening for the information on social media
+Markets, particularly small market cap altcoins are heavily influenced by individuals with large following 'hyping' up a cryptocurrency, crypto pumps.
+We can capitalize on this opportunity by being one of the first to exectue trades when a tweet is posted

 Currently looks for substring keyword matches in order to execute the trade